techy4shri/CppLabEngine/docs_source/openmp_guide.md

 - Multi-threaded performance optimization
 - Learning parallel programming concepts

-CppLab IDE includes OpenMP support via GCC's libgomp implementation in the mingw64 (64-bit) toolchain.
+CppLabEngine includes OpenMP support via GCC's libgomp implementation in the mingw64 (64-bit) toolchain.

 ## When to Use OpenMP